 - Let the tart cool for at least 15 minutes.
 If you like, sprinkle a little extra cinnamon over the top.
 If you used a tart pan with a removable bottom, remove the sides.
 Use a sharp knife to slice the tart into even wedges and serve.

-Keywords: apple tart, marzipan filling, homemade marzipan, almond flour crust, vegan, gluten-free, food processor
+Keywords: apple tart, marzipan filling, homemade marzipan, low sugar, almond flour crust, vegan, gluten-free, food processor

 Pin for later!